 Calculation rules that are evaluated at a user-specified time are referred to as batch calculation rules.
 This type of calculation rule is designed for situations when you want to perform calculations on existing features or you need control over when the rule evaluation occurs.
 This could be for instances when the calculation is too expensive to be performed at the time of the edit operation.

 Note:Batch calculation and validation attribute rules are only supported on point, line, and polygon feature classes or tables.
+For enterprise geodatabases, these rule types are only supported for branch versioned datasets.

 Batch calculation rules are created in the Attribute Rules view by clicking the Calculation Rule drop-down button and clicking Batch Calculation .
 This rule type can also be created using the Add Attribute Rule tool with the batch option set to true or the Import Attribute Rules tool.